Personal Injury Attorney in Denver, Colorado

 Colorado uses a “modified” comparative fault rule, which works like this: suppose that you are shopping in a grocery store one day.
 You’re not watching where you’re going, so you trip on a broken floor tile before you notice it’s there.
 Eventually, it is determined that your percentage of the fault is 10 percent, and the store’s is 90 percent.

 In this situation, Colorado’s modified comparative fault rule reduces your damages award by 10 percent.
-So, if your total damages are $1,000 for the slip and fall accident, you would receive $900, or $1,000 minus $100 that represents the 10 percent of fault assigned to you.
+So, if your total damages are $1,000 for the slip and fall accident, you would receive $900, or $1,000 minus $100 which represents the 10 percent of fault assigned to you.
 If your fault is under 50 percent, you can collect a reduced damages amount; if your fault is calculated at 50 percent or more, however, you will be barred from collecting anything from any other at-fault party.

 Colorado courts are required to apply Colorado’s modified comparative fault rule in negligence cases.
 Don’t be surprised, however, if an insurance adjuster also mentions the possibility of shared fault during settlement negotiations.